 Although visualization has been considered "woo woo science" for years, research now provides a scientific basis for how and why it works.
-It’s not just a vision of a dream; it is an appeal to our better selves, and a pathway to get there.
-Before you dismiss this as “hope” or a “think it and you will be it” gimmick, visualization is a well-developed method used by professional athletes and successful people across a range of fields.
+It’s more than just a vision of a dream; it is an appeal to our better selves and a pathway to get there.
+Before you dismiss this as “hope” or a “think it and you will be it” gimmick, remember that visualization is a well-developed method used by professional athletes and successful people across various fields.

-A 2003 study published in Neuropsychologia found that imagining to move certain parts of your bodies trains muscles almost as much as the actual movement.
-Visualizing outcomes that you want can increase your confidence and enables you to "practice success."
-"Seeing" yourself succeed helps you believe that it can – and will – happen.
+A 2003 study published in Neuropsychologia found that imagining movement in certain parts of your body trains those muscles almost as much as actual movement.
+Visualizing the outcomes you want can increase your confidence and enable you to "practice success."
+"Seeing" yourself succeed helps you believe that it can—and will—happen.

 LeBron James worked with a sports psychologist who suggested that he watch a 10-minute highlight video of his best shots every night right before sleep.

-Gold medalist Olympic skier, Lindsey Vonn visualizes herself on the run and physically simulates the path by shifting her weight and breathing as she envisions herself on the slopes.
+Gold medalist Olympic skier Lindsey Vonn visualizes herself on the run and physically simulates the path by shifting her weight and breathing as she sees herself on the slopes.

-Muhammad Ali prepped for his fights by seeing himself take down his opponents over and over in his mind.
+Muhammad Ali prepped for his fights by visualizing himself taking down his opponents over and over in his mind.

-Back when Jim Carrey was a nobody, he wrote himself a check for $10 million dollars for “acting services rendered.”
-He carried that check in his wallet as a source of inspiration, and he looked at it when he was discouraged by the frequent rejections he received.
-In 1994, he was selected to star in Dumb and Dumber, and he received – you guessed it - $10 million for his role.
+Back when Jim Carrey was still an unknown actor, he wrote himself a check for $10 million for “acting services rendered.”
+He carried that check in his wallet for inspiration, looking at it whenever he felt discouraged by frequent rejections.
+In 1994, he starred in Dumb and Dumber and was paid—you guessed it—$10 million for his role.

 When you visualize an action—whether it’s making a free throw, delivering a keynote speech, or nailing a job interview—your brain fires the same neural pathways as if you were actually doing it.
 This “mental rehearsal” builds confidence, primes your mind for success, and increases the likelihood of achieving your goals.